Sizing from the Smallest Scales: The Mass of the Milky Way: Analysis

-To quantify the observation--to--simulation comparisons (i.e.~to measure if the distanced-matched halos do not represent the MW satellites), we employ the Mann-Whitney $U$ (MWU) test \citep{mann47, scipy}.
+To quantify the observation--to--simulation comparisons (i.e.~to measure if the distanced-matched halos do not represent the MW satellites, an {\it "anti–goodness of fit"}), we employ the Mann-Whitney $U$ (MWU) test \citep{mann47, scipy}.
 This is a non-parametric statistical ranked summation test that examines two independent samples.
 This test does not require any knowledge of the underlying distribution in either of the independent samples.
 To avoid possible underlying biases in the ranked summation \citep{fong19}, we increase our observational sample size by randomly sampling the observational quantities' errors to match the size of the distance matched halo population (i.e.~440 observational values are compared to 440 simulated values).
 For satellite characteristics that have asymmetric error distributions (e.g.~for $V_{\rm tan}$ and $V_{\rm tot}$), the errors are drawn equally from the positive and negative sides.
 No galaxy in our observational set has plus-minus errors that are extremely different from one another.
 Fortunately, the MWU is attuned to only median changes, compared to say the Kolmogorov-Smirnov (KS) test which is sensitive to the shape of the underlying distributions as well as the medians.
 The null hypothesis for the MWU is that the two independent samples are, in fact, drawn from the same parent distribution.
 We report the MWU test results as the associated two-sided $p$-values.
 Our statistical significance level to reject the null hypothesis is set at $p \leq 0.05$.

-In an additional step towards bias avoidance, we conduct the MWU test $500$ times for each parameter.
-This is to reduce the possibility of sampling a randomly skewed distribution. $500$ sets of $10N$ distance-matched subhalos and $10N$ measures of corresponding satellite properties (as drawn from the observed error distributions) are randomly drawn and a two-sided MWU $p$-value calculated for each.
+In an additional step towards bias avoidance, we conduct Monte Carlo sampling, by randomly selecting input values for the MWU test from the observational errors, $500$ times per parameter.
+This is to reduce the possibility of sampling a randomly skewed distribution, and incorporate the observational errors into our modeling.
+In the two–sided MWU test, we use $500$ sets of $10N$ distance-matched subhalos, which are randomly selected from $10$ kpc distance bins (which encompass the radial distance errors for most satellites), and $10N$ measures of corresponding satellite properties, as drawn from the observed error distributions.
+A $p$–value is calculated for each MWU test.
 We then take the harmonic mean of these $500$ $p$-values and use this as our statistical result.